UniFi Design Center featured image for Texas 67 Systems

 How UniFi Design Center Helps Plan Better Networks for North Texas Homes and Businesses

-Planning matters more than people think when a network project starts to get expensive.
-Whether the environment is a small office, a larger home, or a property with difficult coverage areas, good planning can prevent dead zones, awkward equipment placement, and rework after the install is already underway.
+Planning matters more than most people expect once a network project starts getting expensive.
+Good planning prevents dead zones, awkward equipment placement, wasted cable runs, and the kind of rework nobody wants to pay for after the install is already underway.

-That is why tools like UniFi Design Center matter.
-The real value is not that they are new.
-The real value is that they help map out coverage, placement, and infrastructure decisions before money gets spent on the wrong hardware.
+That is why a tool like UniFi Design Center is useful.
+The value is not that it looks impressive.
+The value is that it helps map coverage and placement before money gets spent on the wrong gear.[1]

 Who This Is For

-This is most useful for businesses planning Wi-Fi upgrades, homeowners trying to improve whole-home coverage, and anyone starting a network project where access point placement and cable paths matter.
+This is useful for businesses planning Wi-Fi upgrades, homeowners trying to improve whole-home coverage, and anyone starting a network project where access point placement and cable paths actually matter.

-A design tool helps estimate where access points should go, how signal may behave across a floorplan, and where weak spots are likely to appear.
-It also makes it easier to think through cabling, rack location, switching needs, and whether the design will still make sense as the property changes later.
+A design tool helps estimate where access points should go, how signal may behave across a floorplan, and where weak spots are likely to show up.
+It also helps you think through cabling, rack location, switching needs, and whether the design will still make sense once the property changes later.

 Why This Matters in Real Projects

 One of the most common mistakes we see is buying hardware first and figuring out placement later.
-That often leads to too many access points in the wrong places, not enough coverage in the areas that matter, or a network that technically works but is difficult to support.
+That usually leads to too many access points in the wrong places, not enough coverage where people actually work, or a network that technically functions but is frustrating to support.
+Cisco Meraki’s design guidance makes the same broader point: wireless performance depends on planning for layout, RF behavior, and user density, not just the gear list.[2]

 Homes and Businesses Need Different Priorities

-In homes, the goal is often smoother coverage, fewer dead zones, and better performance for streaming, cameras, and smart-home devices.
-In business environments, the conversation usually shifts toward reliability, density, shared usage, and keeping key work areas stable during the day.
+In homes, the goal is often smoother coverage, fewer dead zones, and better support for streaming, cameras, and smart-home devices.
+In business environments, the focus usually shifts toward reliability, shared usage, client density, and keeping work areas stable throughout the day.

-The same planning tool can help in both cases, but the design priorities are not always the same.
+The same planning tool can help in both places, but the design priorities are not the same.

 When We Would Use This Kind of Planning

-We would especially want a design pass when a property has multiple floors, thick walls, outbuildings, large square footage, outdoor coverage needs, or a mix of office and shared-use spaces.
-Those are the situations where guessing tends to get expensive.
+We especially like a design pass when a property has multiple floors, thick walls, outbuildings, large square footage, outdoor coverage needs, or a mix of office and shared-use spaces.
+Those are the jobs where guessing gets expensive fast.

 Texas 67 Perspective

-In real jobs, the biggest benefit is usually not the software itself.
+In real projects, the biggest benefit is usually not the software itself.
 It is the discipline of planning before installation.
-If a tool helps us avoid one poorly placed access point, one unnecessary cable run, or one bad hardware decision, it has already earned its keep.
+If a design pass helps avoid one badly placed access point or one unnecessary cable run, it has already paid for itself.

 Next Step